no-invite78/terraform-aws-demo/README.md

 # Screenshots

-> AWS Console: EC2 instance and S3 bucket.
+AWS Console: EC2 instance and S3 bucket;
-> Terminal Output: Successful terraform apply and DynamoDB table creation.
+Terminal Output: Successful terraform apply and DynamoDB table creation.

 # Key Features

-> Infrastructure as Code (IaC) with Terraform.
+Infrastructure as Code (IaC) with Terraform;
-> Remote state storage with S3 for team collaboration.
+Remote state storage with S3 for team collaboration;
-> State locking with DynamoDB for consistency.
+State locking with DynamoDB for consistency.